RESTRICTIONS

 Incrementing Sequence

 The pattern of IDs as bit flags seems to have been discontinued some time during the development of version 4.71.
-The last two bit flags are recognised only in later builds of version 4.00.
+The last two bit flags are recognised only in builds of version 4.0 from a few Windows NT 4.0 service packs.
 With those dismissed as anomalous, new restrictions are henceforth added as increments from what would have been the next flag.

 ID 0x40000001